empierre/MyDomoAtHome/README.md

   - manage login/pass on domoticz, do the same in domoticz:path

-  - start in https mode:
+  - Variant: start in https mode:

 ~~~~
       openssl genrsa 1024 > key.pem